PelionIoT/cloud-bluetooth-devicelink/README.md

 ### Known-services

 You can re-use mappings.
 See the 'webserver/public/known-services' folder.
-If the bridge encounters these services it will autogenerate the mapping.
+If Bluetooth Devicelink encounters these services it will autogenerate the mapping.

 ### Read mapping